How to rekey your SSL certificate

 How to recreate keys for SSL certificates

-This article show how Classic (non-Cloud) Nexcess clients can re-create SSL keys by either using SiteWorx or the command line interface (CLI), provided they have SSH access.
+This article show how Nexcess clients on physical (non-cloud) servers can re-create SSL keys by either using SiteWorx or the command line interface (CLI), provided they have SSH access.

-You must have a Nexcess Classic (non-Cloud) account.
+You must have a Nexcess account on a physical (non-cloud) server.
 If you are a Cloud client, see instead How to add SSH keys to your Nexcess Cloud account.